- Do I Need Car Insurance?

 Insuring your car for its market value can help save you money on your premium12.
 Your insurer may offer to insure it for an agreed value, but this is usually higher than market value and can increase your premium.

-iSelect can help you compare car insurance policies that suit your specific needs.
+iSelect can help you compare car insurance policies from our range of providers.
 Simply call us on 13 19 20 or start comparing online today.

 iSelect does not compare all providers in the market.
 Not all products may be available at all the time.
 Any savings depend on your individual circumstances.